kite-js/kite/README.md

 # Making Kite fly

-If the above steps finished without error (generally network problems), now you can enter the project folder, and start Kite application server:
+If the above steps finished without error, now you can enter the project folder, and start Kite application server:

 ```sh